vitaliisili/Inventory-Manager-CRUD/README.md

 The system will allow you to add products, remove products, update quantities, retrieve product information, and calculate the total value of the inventory.
 It involves creating classes to represent products and an inventory manager to handle product operations.
-You will implement unit tests using the unittest module and mock external dependencies for testing.*
+You will implement unit tests using the unittest module and mock external dependencies for testing*

 ### Requirements